itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 Now :math:`y` store the recovered vector :math:`x`.

 Maybe now you can see why we can't use zeros in the input vectors.
-In `voting` procedure we use each row with the bipolar vectors, but if values were zeros they will ignore column from the weight matrix.
+In `voting` procedure we use each row muliplied by the bipolar number and use them all in voting procedure, but if values were zeros they will ignore column from the weight matrix and we will use only values related to ones in in the input pattern.

-Ofcourse you can use 0 and 1 values and sometime you will get the correct result, but this approach would be worse than with the bipolar values.
+Ofcourse you can use 0 and 1 values and sometime you will get the correct result, but this approach would be worse than with the bipolar values, because you ignore columns related to zeros.

-Asynchronous recovery approach
+Asynchronous
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^

 Previous approach is good, but it has limitations.
-If you change one value in input vector it can change your output result.
+If you change one value in input vector it can change your output result and value wouldn't converge to the minimum.
-The another popular approach is a randomization.
+Another popular approach is an asynchronous.

-You randomly select a value from your input vector and associat it with a column from the weight matrix.
+You randomly select a value from your input vector and associate it with a column from the weight matrix.
 You repeat this procedure multiple times and after some number of iterations you just sum up all vectors that you are already select.
 In terms of the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` we can say that **neuron fired**